- Borrow & Request

 Many of OSU Libraries' historic and rare maps are located in the Special Collections and Archives Research Collection (SCARC) on the 5th floor.
 Finding aids have been created for most of them and can be seen on their website at http://scarc.library.oregonstate.edu/coll/maps.html along with information on how to access them.
 Most have a record in the online catalog, too, with a link to the finding aid.

-The Maps collection atlases are on the 3rd floor, designated as Map Room Ref in the online catalog.
+The Maps collection atlases are on the 3rd floor, designated as Map Room Ref in 1Search.
 There are also atlases in the general collection.
 Using the word atlas in your search should bring up most of them.

 Right now, only atlases in the general collection--not the Map Room Ref atlases--can be checked out.
-Be sure to check the locations in the online catalog for individual titles, because sometimes a reference atlas also has a circulating copy in the general collection.
+Be sure to check the locations in 1Search for individual titles, because sometimes a reference atlas also has a circulating copy in the general collection.

 Yes, maps are checked out at the Circulation Desk on the second floor.
 They are circulated in map tubes.
-Please don't fold these maps (even if it looks like they used to be folded), but keep them rolled in the map tube when not in use.
+Please don't fold these maps (even if it looks like they used to be folded), but keep them rolled in the map tube when not in use to protect them better.
 Be sure to return the tube with the maps!